ksopyla/HbaseStargate.net/README.txt

 If you want run this you have to:
 1. Start stargate on yours hbase cluster (http://wiki.apache.org/hadoop/Hbase/Stargate#A2)
 2. run hbase and change host and port variables
-3. create 'users' table in hbase, for this task you can use *insertScritp.txt* in main folder
+3. create 'users' table in hbase, for this task you can use *insertScript* in main folder sudo -u hadoop $HBASE_ROOT/bin/hbase shell insertScript

 TODO:
 - add scanners